BIVROST/360WebPlayer-for-WordPress/readme.txt

 License: Custom opensource license
 License URI: http://github.com/Bivrost/360WebPlayer/#License

-Easy virtual reality on desktop and mobile: the BIVROST 360WebPlayer is a simple way to show 360 videos and pictures on your blog or website.
+The BIVROST 360WebPlayer is the easiest way to stream 360 videos and pictures on your website or blog.

 == Description ==

-Easy virtual reality on desktop and mobile: the BIVROST 360WebPlayer is a simple way to show 360 videos and pictures on your blog or website.
+The BIVROST 360WebPlayer is the easiest way to stream 360 videos and pictures on your website or blog.

 This plugin enables you to embed the BIVROST 360WebPlayer in a simple, WordPress way.

 = Features =

-* Easy visual setup
+* Fast visual setup.
-* Simple for the end user
+* Easy to use for the end user.
-* Works on both desktop and mobile
+* Both desktop and mobile.
-* Free for personal use (see the license for details)
+* Free for personal use (see [license][license-free] for details).
-* Works on major browsers
+* Works on all major browsers.
-* Possible to embed more than one on the same page
+* Possible to embed more than one player on the same page.
-* Themable
+* Mono and stereoscopic video and pictures.
-* Supports mono and stereoscopic pictures and video with equirectangular and cubemap projection
+* HTTP Live Streaming (HLS).
-* [WebVR][webvr] (MozVR) support - working with Oculus Rift DK1, DK2, cardboard and more
+* [WebVR][webvr] (MozVR) support - works with Oculus Rift, Cardboard and more.
-* Supports viewing media in native players (also [supplied by Bivrost][bivrost])
+* Supports watching content in external native players (also [supplied by Bivrost][bivrost]).
-* Accepting feature requests - tell us what you want in the player!
+* We want to hear your feedback and ideas for new features, to make it even better.

 [bivrost]: http://bivrost360.com